 Students will be issued parking permits on a space available basis.
 Student parking is limited.
 Forms and parking permits may be obtained from the Reception Desk.
-Information required for a parking permit includes: name of student and signature, a photocopy of the student's license, parent/guardian name and signature, car make and model, and license plate number.
+Information required for a parking permit includes; name of student and signature, a photocopy of the student's license, parent/guardian name and signature, car make and model, and license plate number.

 It is the student's responsibility to drive in a safe and courteous manner.
 All traffic laws must be obeyed.
 Drivers shall not pass school buses when passengers are being picked up or discharged.
-Drivers must come to a full stop when approaching a vehicle that is displaying a "School Bus" sign and flashing front and rear red lights, and has stopped to let passengers off.
 See M. G. L. c.
-90, § 14 (punishable by fines and loss of license for repeat violations).
+90, § 14 (punishable by fines and possible loss of license for repeat violations).
 In addition, drivers shall not operate a motor vehicle within 100 feet behind a school bus.
 With limited exceptions, Massachusetts law prohibits the unnecessary idling of motor vehicles on school grounds.
 M. G. L. c.
 90, § 16B.
 While on school property, drivers, as well as passengers, must properly fasten safety belts.
 Failure to obey the traffic laws may result in disciplinary action.

-Any student driving to school should be aware that a student's motor vehicle that is on school property may be searched, and the student's belongings may be seized, by a school administrator, if there exists reasonable suspicion of evidence that the student has violated or is violating either the law or the rules of the school.
+Any student driving to school should be aware that a student's motor vehicle that is on school property may be searched, and the student's belongings may be seized, if there exists reasonable suspicion that the student has violated or violating either the law or the rules of the school.
 Except as otherwise necessary due to exigent circumstances, searches will be conducted by a school administrative staff member in the presence of another adult.
 The search will be conducted in a manner reasonably related to its objectives, and will not be excessively intrusive.
 When reasonably possible, search of a student's motor vehicle parked on school property will be in the presence of the student(s) whose conduct is under scrutiny and in the presence of a second school official.
 Any and all illegal, prohibited, or contraband materials discovered as a result of such searches will be confiscated.
 Students found in possession of such items or materials may be subject to disciplinary action and criminal prosecution.
 Use of canines on the exterior of vehicles or other items to detect odors do not constitute a search.
 For more information about searches and seizures while on school property, please see the handbook section Searches and Interrogations.